Jadamso/Rbooks/docs/02-BasicStats.md

 #class(d2c)
 ```

+Note that for theoretical analysis, the types are sometimes grouped differently as

+* continuous (continuous cardinal data)
+* discrete (discrete cardinal, ordered factor, and unordered factor data)

 #### **Other Types**. {-}
 R also allows for more unstructured data types, such as *strings* and *lists*.
 You often combine all of the different data types into a single dataset called a *data.frame*